d2l-ai/d2l-en/chapter_appendix_math/index.md

 **Brent Werness** (*Amazon*), **Rachel Hu** (*Amazon*), and authors of this book

 One of the wonderful parts of modern deep learning is the fact that much of it can be understood and used without a full understanding of the mathematics below it.
 This is a sign of the fact that the field is becoming more mature.
-Most software developers no longer need to worry about the theory of computable functions, or if programming languages without a `goto` can emulate programming languages with a `goto` with at most constant overhead, and neither should deep learning practitioners worry about the theoretical foundations of maximum likelihood learning, if one can find an architecture to approximate a target function to an arbitrary degree of accuracy.
+Most software developers no longer need to worry about the theory of computable functions, or if programming languages without a `goto` can emulate programming languages with a `goto` with at most constant overhead, and neither should deep learning practitioners worry about the theoretical foundations of maximum likelihood learning, or if one can find an architecture to approximate a target function to an arbitrary degree of accuracy.

 That said, we are not quite there yet.